Beijing EX3

 The Beijing EX3 or previously the BJEV EX3 is a front-motor, five-door all-electric subcompact hatchback marketed by BAIC Motor Electric Vehicle Co Ltd. The maker is a wholly owned subsidiary of BAIC Group.
 The EX3 was marketed under the Beijing brand as of 2020.

 History

 The EX3 was originally previewed as the EX3 Concept on the 2018 Beijing Auto Show.
 The production model is launched in the same year despite having a very different appearance.

 The production EX3 was sold under the BJEV product line, and The price range of the BJEV EX3 at launch was 133,900 yuan to 163,900 yuan.
 As of 2020, the BJEV branding was replaced by the Beijing brand.

+Sales

+BAIC BJEV EX3 is an electric car manufactured and sold exclusively for the domestic Chinese market, where the first units began to be delivered to buyers in April 2019.
+Buyers have 5 different equipment options at their disposal.